 Statutory redundancy payments (SRP) and short-time working

-Employees can claim an SRP if the short-time working runs for:
+Employees can claim a statutory redundancy payment if the short-time working runs for:

 - four consecutive weeks or longer, or

 - any six weeks (with not more than three of the weeks being consecutive) in a 13-week period

 Under the lay-off or short-time provisions of the legislation, employees who are laid off without pay or put on short-time and receive less than half a week's pay for four consecutive weeks, or any six weeks (no more than three of the weeks being consecutive eg the six weeks cannot be made up of a four week and a two week period) in a thirteen week period, may also claim a redundancy payment from their employer.
 The claim must be in writing and may be resisted by the employer if normal working is likely to be resumed within four weeks and that there is a reasonable prospect of work for not less than 13 weeks, during which the employee would not be put on short-time.

 There is a strict timetable of requirements, one of which is the resignation of the employee, whereby the employee may ultimately complain to an Industrial Tribunal if he considers that he is entitled to a redundancy payment and it remains unpaid.